Nitzan Alon

-Major General Nitzan Alon (ניצן אלון; born 26 February 1965) is a general in the Israel Defense Forces.
-In December 2011, he was named the General officer commanding Central Command and became Head of Central Command in early 2012.
+Major General Nitzan Alon (ניצן אלון; born 26 February 1965) is a retired Israeli general who served as Head of Central Command from 2012 to 2015 in the Israel Defense Forces.

 Early life and education

 He studied at the Technion, obtaining a Bachelor's degree with a double major in Physics and Materials Engineering.

 Career

 Between 1984 and 2001, Alon was assigned to various positions in the IDF elite General Staff Special Forces Sayeret Matkal, being appointed its commander in 1998, serving in that position until 2001.
 While commanding Sayeret Matkal, he was awarded the Chief of Staff Citation for a covert mission he commanded.
 In 2001, he began working as a research associate in Washington, D.C.
 In 2003, he was appointed as commander of the IDF 551st Brigade Hitzey HaEsh (Fire Arrows) and in 2005 as commander of the Etzyon Regional Brigade in the IDF Central Command.
 In 2007, he was appointed as Head of the Israel Defense Military Intelligence.